 Eve McMahon Wins Gold for Ireland at Princess Sofia Regatta in 'Race of My Life'

-Irish sailor Eve McMahon delivered what she described as "the race of my life" to claim gold in the ILCA 6 dinghy class at the prestigious Princess Sofia Olympic Classes Regatta in Mallorca on Friday, 4 April — Ireland's first gold at the event in a decade and a significant step on the road to the 2028 Los Angeles Olympics.
+Irish sailor Eve McMahon delivered what she described as "the race of my life" to claim gold in the ILCA 6 dinghy class at the prestigious Princess Sofia Olympic Classes Regatta in Mallorca on Friday, 4 April β Ireland's first gold at the event in a decade and a significant step on the road to the 2028 Los Angeles Olympics.

 The 22-year-old from Howth secured the gold medal by a single point after a dramatic final series, overcoming a match-race duel with Great Britain's Daisy Collingridge that had temporarily pushed her from first to second overall on the penultimate day of competition.
+The victory confirmed McMahon's status as one of the most exciting young talents in world sailing.

 Background